srikantrao/MSDetect/README.md

 This repo contains the work done as an Insight Artifical Intelligence Fellow, consulting for a company that is using state of the art high-resolution pupil tracking hardware combined with AI to change the way Multiple Sclerosis is diagnosed and tracked in patients.

-Recent medical literature has explored the relationship between macular degeneration and the progression of multiple sclerosis in patients[1].
+Recent medical literature has explored the relationship between macular degeneration and the progression of multiple sclerosis in patients.

 The current model uses a model that uses engineering features that are captured by hand-labelling pupil trace data.